Semi-Supervised Dual-Stream Self-Attentive Adversarial Graph Contrastive Learning for Cross-Subject EEG-based Emotion Recognition: Methodology

 \subsubsection{Informative sample selection}

-We further use the attention mechanism to weigh the contribution of each sample in the optimization process during model training, where higher weights are given to the samples that are more informative for emotion recognition.
-Specifically, based on the obtained informative feature representation $MHA(\cdot)$, a fully connected layer $\phi(\cdot)$ is applied on the feature representation from the labeled source domain and unknown target domain, as
+During the model training process, we place additional attention on weighing the contribution of each labeled source data.
+We assign higher weights to those labeled source data that offer more valuable information for effective emotion recognition.
+This process helps prioritize and focus on the most informative data during the optimization process.
+Specifically, based on the feature representation $MHA(\cdot)$, a fully connected layer $\phi(\cdot)$ is designed as

 where $B$ represents the batch size.
-For each labeled source domain sample $r_s^b$ ($1 \leq b \leq B$), we calculate the cosine similarity with all unknown target domain samples as
+For each labeled source data $r_s^b$ ($1 \leq b \leq B$), we calculate the corresponding cosine similarity with all unknown target data as

 $\operatorname{Softmax}$ is then applied on $\{\operatorname{Sim}(r_s^1),\ldots,\operatorname{Sim}(r_s^B)\}$ for normalization.
 Finally, the normalized similarity weight $\operatorname{Sim}(r_s^b)$ is used to adjust the sample contribution in the multi-class cross-entropy loss function as